 The Foundation has a defined contribution retirement plan (the Plan).
 Employees are eligible for participation in the Plan after reaching 21 years of age.
-Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain Internal Revenue Code limitations.
+Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
 The Foundation's match equals 100% of the first 3% of the employee's eligible earnings that the employee defers and an additional 50% of the next 2% of the employee's earnings that the employee defers.
-Foundation contributions to the Plan for the year ended August 31, 2019 were \$13,205.
+Foundation contributions to the Plan for the years ended August 31, 2020 and 2019 were \$6,494 and \$13,205, respectively.